| 1995 |

 | 2020 |

-ARHGAP5 promotes colorectal cancer cell epithelial-mesenchymal transition by negatively regulating RhoA activity.
-CREB1 transcriptionally upregulates ARHGAP5 expression, and decreased miR-137 contributes to ARHGAP5 mRNA stability in CRC. |
+ARHGAP5 promotes colorectal cancer epithelial-mesenchymal transition by negatively regulating RhoA activity.
+CREB1 transcriptionally upregulates ARHGAP5 expression (established by ChIP), and decreased miR-137 contributes to ARHGAP5 mRNA stability.
+ARHGAP5 suppression reduces CRC cell metastasis in vitro and in xenograft models. |

 Theranostics |